jkrayer/loot/README.md

 ### 0.3.0 Loot Item

-1. Inline confirm delete
-2. Add a shared attribute to indicate a package has been sent
+1. ~~Add a shared attribute to indicate a package has been sent~~
-3. Probably scroll the package list
+2. Probably scroll the package list
+3. Show me the details
+4. Bug - Deleting a middle element causes the auto number to revert... need to get highest given number instead
-4. Documentation
+5. Documentation

 ### 0.4.0